This delicious Bitter Melon Potato Curry dish is the perfect way to enjoy the health benefits of bitter melon!

 It has blood glucose-lowering properties and is a known mild laxative which may be helpful in a weight loss program.

 It contains an anti-tumor agent.
-It has been found to be helpful with psoriasis, inhibit HIV infection and menstrual irregularities.
+It has been found to be helpful for psoriasis, inhibit HIV infection and menstrual irregularities.
 It is used in countries such as Panama and Columbia for preventing and treating malaria.

 See my lovely bitter melon plant growing